Compassionate Mental Health Providers Who Care

 There are numerous types of behavioral therapy, from cognitive behavioral therapy to cognitive behavioral therapy play, systematic desensitization, and aversion therapy.
 Below, we’ve gone into further detail about each of these behavioral therapy types:

-If you’re looking for a hospital for behavioral medicine or top-of-the-line mental health services, you’ve come to the right place.
-Brevard Health Alliance provides integrated cognitive and behavioral health care services to patients throughout Brevard County, FL and the surrounding areas.
+If you’re looking for outpatient behavioral medicine or top-of-the-line mental health services, you’ve come to the right place.
+Brevard Health Alliance provides integrated cognitive and behavioral health care services to patients throughout Brevard County, FL, and the surrounding areas.
 To learn more about our services or to schedule an appointment with one of our providers, contact us today.